Buying Car Insurance: Michigan Auto Insurance Guide

 Michigan law requires all drivers to carry No-Fault insurance.
 This coverage is mandatory and provides great protections in case of a serious auto accident.

-But we understand, buying the right insurance to properly protect you can be confusing.
-The language in your auto insurance policy is very confusing.
+But we understand, buying car insurance to properly protect you can be confusing.
+The language in your Michigan auto insurance policy is very confusing.
 Even the names of the auto insurance policies can be confusing.
-That’s why our attorneys are providing this resource center, which lays out all of the coverage you need and additional options that can be life-saving.
+That’s why our attorneys are providing this buying car insurance resource center, which lays out all of the coverage you need and additional options that can be life-saving.

-Top 8 questions to ask your insurance agent
+Top 8 questions to ask when buying car insurance

-This list of questions will help you understand your options and choose the policy to best protect you.
+This list of questions to ask when buying car insurance will help you understand your options and choose the Michigan auto insurance policy to best protect you.

-The 4 types of mandatory No-Fault coverage that you must have by law.
+The 4 types of mandatory Michigan auto insurance coverage that you must have due to Michigan No-Fault law.

-A list of other optional coverages you can purchase to protect yourself under various circumstances.
+A list of the different types of car insurance (both mandatory and optional) you can purchase in Michigan to protect yourself under various circumstances.

 Uninsured and underinsured motorist coverage: Protects you in a crash with an uninsured driver